FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 - [ ] Test across at least 3 distinct genome shapes (research.rune: 3 positive results,
-      correlations 0.719/0.99/0.999. coder.rune: after investigating a real discrepancy and fixing a genuine structural gap in the heuristic — see detailed history below — final correlation 0.967, also a positive result. multitool.rune: tested 2026-06-17, v1 correlation -0.086; a fix attempt (format-anchoring constraint suppression) made it worse, -0.604 — see detailed history below.
-Honest status:
-      2/3 genome shapes positively validated, 1 genuinely unresolved.
-This item is not satisfied yet; multitool.rune revealed real structural gaps — position-dependent divergence for repeated steps, non-uniform constraint effects — that need more data before a real fix, not another guess, can be justified.)
+      correlations 0.719/0.99/0.999. coder.rune: after investigating a real discrepancy and fixing a genuine structural gap in the heuristic — see detailed history below — final correlation 0.967, also a positive result. multitool.rune family: v1 correlation -0.086, a fix attempt made it worse (-0.604, reverted), and an isolated follow-up (multitool_v2.rune, no structured_output) confirmed the position effect is real and not a constraint artifact (-0.066, same weak correlation, but the search-step-1-vs-step-3 divergence gap persisted at the same magnitude) — see detailed history below.
+Honest status: 2/3 genome shapes positively validated, 1 family genuinely unresolved but now with two repeated, real, separated findings — position-dependent divergence, and an analyze-specific constraint-suppression effect — that need a real heuristic fix, not another guess, before this item can be called satisfied.)

 ### Recorded result: 2026-06-16, `groq` vs `groq_large`, `research.rune`, 12 tasks